cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 The documentation seems **feature complete**.
 All software features are documented.

 **Instructional content** is a weakness of the Backstage docs.
 In many cases, tasks required of each role are missing, as are instructions for completing these roles.
-Instructional material for at least the most common use cases (**"happy path"**) should support learning (tutorials) as well as doing (procedures).
+Instructional material for the most common use cases (**"happy path"**) should support learning (tutorials) as well as doing (procedures).
 Where instructional content exists, it is often:

 - Not aimed at a defined user,
 - Not clearly identified as instructional content, or
 - Intermingled or confused with reference information (for example, many configuration "how-tos" are in the form of a list of YAML properties).

 **Escalation** options (FAQs, Troubleshooting docs) exist for most Backstage functionality.
-As well, the contributor community provides robust support (GitHub issues and discussion channels).
+As well, the contributor community provides robust support (GitHub [issues][backstage-issues] and discussion channels).

 **Reference information** exists, including for **APIs**, but is scattered throughout the documentation.

-**Organizing individual pages**: A survey of the existing documentation suggests a general issue with many individual pages: trying to include too much information on one page.
+**Organizing individual pages**: A [survey of the existing documentation][doc-survey] suggests a general issue with many individual pages: trying to include too much information on one page.
 Often a task is mixed with reference information or with more conceptual information than is necessary to support the task.
 It's usually a good idea to focus on one type of information per page, especially when presenting instructional content: the page should present only what information is necessary to do the task, and nothing else.
 Examples of information that should be on a different (but linked) page: Explanations of the task's purpose; command references (except the exact commands needed to complete the task); and examples, such as config file entries (again, except as necessary).

 It's not clear that the documentation is completely **up to date**, although [release notes][backstage-doc-rn] exist and are easily findable.